jlu-phyComputer/ICML-rebuttal/Table3.md

-Table 3: MSE Changes After Adding EGNI/ESNI (Δ%)Corresponding to Figures 1(c) and 1(d).
+Table 3: MSE changes after adding EGNI/ESNI (Δ%) corresponding to Figures 1(c) and 1(d).
 The look-back and prediction lengths are set to 96.

 | Model                  | ETTH2  | ECL    | Traffic | Weather | Solar-Energy | PEMS03  |
 | ---------------------- | ------ | ------ | ------- | ------- | ------------ | ------- |